BWurth/bwurth.github.io/_posts/2024-03-01-insight-jbvi-paper.md

   slider: true
 ---

-_This blog post is based on research published in our paper "Beyond Words: How Visual Imagery Shapes Collaborative Sensemaking in Entrepreneurial Ecosystems" {% cite wurmaw24 %}.
-The workshops that formed the basis for this paper were funded by the Scottish Government under the Scottish Tech Ecosystem Fund and through in-kind support from the University of Strathclyde._
+_This post is based on research published in our paper "Beyond Words: How Visual Imagery Shapes Collaborative Sensemaking in Entrepreneurial Ecosystems" {% cite wurmaw24 %}.
+The workshops that formed the basis for this paper were funded by the Scottish Government under the Scottish Tech Ecosystem Fund and in-kind support from the University of Strathclyde._

 <hr>